 Alexander has acted in a large number of shipping disputes as an advocate and in an advisory capacity, concerning amongst other things shipbuilding disputes, cargo claims under charterparties and bills of lading, hire and demurrage disputes, and claims for delay.

-Alexander is recommended as a leading junior in the fields of Commercial Litigation, Energy, Insurance, International Arbitration, professional negligence and Shipping by Legal 500 2021, and in the field of Insurance and Shipping & Commodities by Chambers and Partners 2021.
+Alexander is recommended as a leading junior in the fields of Commercial Litigation, Energy, Insurance, International Arbitration and Shipping by Legal 500 2022, and in the field of Insurance and Shipping & Commodities by Chambers and Partners 2022.

 Alexander won Shipping Junior of the Year in the Legal 500 2019 Awards and Insurance Junior of the Year in the Chambers Bar Awards 2018.
 He was also nominated for International Arbitration Junior of the Year in the Legal 500 2018 Awards.

 He is described in the following terms:

 7KBW publication – Carver on Charterparties, Second Edition